Belfast City Council

 logo_bcc.jpg

-Belfast is a strong and thriving city, with rising visitor numbers and a vibrant social and cultural life.
 A key aim is to develop a Belfast portfolio of festivals and events and by working together we can make Belfast a unique events destination.
 City events have an important role within the wider cultural offer of Belfast.
 Events can tell stories, connect people and present new perspectives on our place.
-We believe events such as the Belfast City Marathon continue to impact positively on Belfast’s citizens and our visitors.
+Events such as the Belfast City Marathon continue to impact positively on Belfast’s citizens and visitors.
 The event brings huge benefits to our vibrant city, boosting the economy and improving cultural, social and community cohesiveness.

 For further information on Belfast City Council events, please visit www.belfastcity.gov.uk/events or contact events@belfastcity.gov.uk